kubeshop/testkube-executor-template/README.md

 Please follow to main TestKube repository for reporting any [issues](https://github.com/kubeshop/testkube/issues) or [discussions](https://github.com/kubeshop/testkube/discussions)

-## Implemention in 5 steps:
+## Implemention in several steps:

 1. Create new repo on top of this template
+2. Change `go.mod` file with your path (just replace `github.com/kubeshop/testkube-executor-template` project-wise with your package path)

-2. Implement your own Runner on top of [runner interface](https://github.com/kubeshop/testkube/blob/main/pkg/runner/interface.go
+3. Implement your own Runner on top of [runner interface](https://github.com/kubeshop/testkube/blob/main/pkg/runner/interface.go

-3. Change Dockerfile - use base image of whatever test framework/library you want to use
+4. Change Dockerfile - use base image of whatever test framework/library you want to use

-4. Build and push dockerfile to some repository
+5. Build and push dockerfile to some repository

-5. Register Executor Custom Resource in your cluster
+6. Register Executor Custom Resource in your cluster

 ```yaml
 apiVersion: executor.testkube.io/v1